 After the Meeting Introduction – The Middle

 After your meeting introduction, the agenda steps between the Introduction and Wrap comprise the middle steps.
-Our other posts focus on what you can do between the introduction and wrap to build, decide, and prioritize issues.
-We also provide a separate blog that deals exclusively with a robust approach to the Wrap-up.
-See How to Manage the Parking Lot and Wrap-up Meetings for HOW TO manage the end of a meting or workshop.
+Our other articles focus on what you can do between the introduction and wrap to build, decide, and prioritize issues.
+We also provide a detailed article that provides a thorough approach to the Wrap-up.
+See How to Manage the Parking Lot and Wrap-up Meetings for HOW TO manage the end of your meting or workshop.

 Finally, MG RUSH professional facilitation curriculum focuses on providing methodology.
 Each student thoroughly practices methodology and tools before class concludes.
 Some call this immersion.
 We call it the road to building impactful facilitation skills.